ishaghodgaonkar/mediapipe/README.md

 Since the Z-score method was significantly more accurate, we decided to go with that over the angle method.

 There also came the problem of network architecture.
 Research told us that the best layers for the job would be Relu and we tinkered with the number of layers and density, adding some dropoffs and seeing what was optimal.
-Evenetually, we decided to see if we could algorithimically find the most effective architecture.
+Evenetually, we decided to see if we could [algorithimically find the most effective architecture and created a script on Google Colab to do so](https://colab.research.google.com/drive/1kiLfHN8at88c2F1hkQqxmH96P7mjcJGq).
 After many hours of computing time, we procedually generated 270 different neural networks with different combinations of layer counts,layer types, layer densities and found the most optimal neural network to be cone shaped.
 Specifically:

 Relu(x900) -> Dropout(.15) -> Relu(x400) -> Dropout(.25) -> Tanh(x200) -> Dropout(.4) -> Softmax(x24)

 Note, that other than rounding the numbers to be more human friendly, the architecture of this neural network was found to be the most optimal by a computer.
 Even without human biases, the architecture that was developed has a clear pattern to it.
 Density decreases throughoutu the layers while dropout increases.

 ## Key Results

-With the data we currently have and the neural network we are currently using we have an accuracy hovering around 80% As of right now this only applies to 24 letters of the alphabet (J and Z were excluded due their motion based nature) This is impressive as it doesn't require any external teacking systems, only a camera or webcam is necessary to begin understanding ASL.
-While it is limited now, what we have created provides a solid foundation for addition of new letters and even words.
-And with even more data our accuracy could improve further, as currently our data consists solely of our own team members hands.
-With more time, effort, and resources our project could become a very important part of communication for ASL users.
+- Real-time translation of sign language is a computationally difficult task that may not be possible on most consumer-grade hardware.
+The exception to that is if the software is based on Mediapipe.
+However, as of time of writing this, Mediapipe has poor documentation and can only track hands (not arms and face).

+- One of the largest obstacles to the creating of a neural network for the translation of sign language is the lack of publically available sign language data.
+Possible solution could be to crowdsource data collection.

+- The collection, management, and processing of training data is a task which cannot feasibly be done manually, and should be streamlined.

+- Sign language translation cannot be accurately done in an algorthmic approach as many signs look very similar when it (x, y) coordinate form.
+It is necessiary to use a neural network.

+- Coordinate data from pictures is not optimal input to a translation neural network.
+Accuracy rates increase (60% -> 85% in our case) when each frame has z-scores indvidiually calucated for each set of x and y coordinates.

+- We were able to complete real-time translation of characters A-Y (excluding J) with 89% accuracy.

+- ASL Characters J and Z along with almost all ASL words are "time-series" signs that will require the use of an LSTM and compelx data management infastructure.

 ## Summary